rlauer6/perl-Amazon-Lambda-Runtime/README.md

 # Project Details

-In order to create a Perl Lambda we'll need:
+In order to create a Perl Lambda you need:

 1. An AWS _custom runtime_